ElianCordoba/softwareontheroad/src/content/react-hooks.md

 # Conclusion

-  The new React hooks API is a game changer, now we can use state in function components, reuse stateful logic, create better test scenearios and write less code.
+  The new React hooks API is a game changer, now we can use state in function components, reuse stateful logic, create better test scenarios and write less code.

 # Resources